Tony Blair: Media portrayal

 Blair has been noted as a charismatic, articulate speaker with an informal style.
 Film and theatre director Richard Eyre opined that "Blair had a very considerable skill as a performer".
 A few months after becoming prime minister Blair gave a tribute to Diana, Princess of Wales, on the morning of her death in August 1997, in which he famously described her as "the People's Princess".

 After taking office in 1997, Blair gave particular prominence to his press secretary, who became known as the prime minister's official spokesman (the two roles have since been separated).
 Blair's first PMOS was Alastair Campbell, who served in that role from May 1997 to 8 June 2001, after which he served as the prime minister's director of communications and strategy until his resignation on 29 August 2003 in the aftermath of the Hutton Inquiry.

-Blair had close relationships with the Clinton family.
-The strong partnership with Bill Clinton was made into the film The Special Relationship in 2010.
+Peter Morgan wrote three feature films featuring Blair, informally dubbed "the Blair trilogy".
+The Deal (2003) and The Queen (2006) were both directed by Stephen Frears.
+Blair's close relationships with the Clinton family, particularly Bill Clinton, was the focus of Morgan's 2010 biographical drama television film The Special Relationship, directed by Richard Loncraine.
+Welsh actor Michael Sheen plays Blair in the films.

+The 2021 BBC Two documentary focused on Blair's relationship with Gordon Brown, titled Blair & Brown: The New Labour Revolution.

+Blair participated in the three-part Channel 4 documentary miniseriesThe Tony Blair Story, broadcast in the UK in February 2026.